google/koladata/docs/api_reference.md

     used as an annotation.
   - The `with_attrs` method is automatically added, allowing for attributes to be dynamically updated.
+  - If the class implements the `_extension_post_init(self)` method, it will be called as the final step of instantiating the extension through `MyExtension(...)`.
+The method should take `self`, do the necessary post processing, and then return the (potentially modified) `self`.
+As with other methods, it&#39;s required to be traceable in order to function in a tracing context.

   Example:
     @extension_type()